ItsTato/vedis/README.md

 Check [this document](https://github.com/ItsTato/vedis/blob/unstable/PATCHING_VEDIS.md) for all of our progress on keeping up with the original Redis's new commits and changes!

 # Original Redis README.md is all of the following text:
+*Changes to this README.md have been applied over-time, based on certain updates.*

+*Find a list of these updates [here](https://github.com/ItsTato/vedis/blob/unstable/PATCHING_VEDIS.md).*

+---
+**START ORIGINAL README.md**

+---

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).